singnet/sumo-server/README.md

   docker image build -t sumo_server .
 ```

-After setting the necessary evironment variables like SUMO_SERVER_PORT and LOAD_SUMO_DATA,
+After setting the evironment variables SUMO_SERVER_PORT,
 start the server with:
 ```
   docker run -p $SUMO_SERVER_PORT:$SUMO_SERVER_PORT \
         -w /opt/sumo-server \
-        -e LOAD_SUMO_DATA \
         -e SUMO_SERVER_PORT \
         sumo_server \
         guile --no-auto-compile -l sumo-server.scm
 ```

 ## Query
-Currently, /subclasses/X , /superclasses/X and /related/<depth>/X are available.
+Currently, the following type of requests are supported
+    * /subclasses/X/[depth/d]/[blacklist/a,b,z]/[whitelist/d,e,f]
+    * /superclasses/X/[depth]/d]/[whitelist/h,b,z]/[blacklist/d,e,f]
+    * /related/X/[depth/d]/[blacklist/a,b,z]/[whitelist/d,e,f]

+ each pair of segments must have the format: REQ_TYPE/REQ
+ where REQ_TYPE can be one of :
+    subclassses, superclasses, related, depth, whitelist, blacklist

-/related/<depth>/X would fetch ConceptNodes related to X. The depth limits
+/related/X would fetch ConceptNodes related to X until results start to
-how far the relationship should go.
+get redundany.
+The depth limits how far the relationship should go.
 A depth of 0 means immediate/direct relations.
 These relations are InheritanceLinks.

 /subclasses/X would fetch every descendant of (ConceptNode "X")
 for example if the following exists in the AtomSpace:
 ```